Washington State Ferries

-On the printed schedule, times in color are for morning departures and in black for afternoon/evening departures.
-Noon is noted as 12:00 a.m. and one minute past noon as 12:01 p.m.
-Midnight is noted as 12:00 p.m. and one minute past midnight as 12:01 a.m.
+On the printed schedule, times in color are for morning or late night (a.m.) departures and in black for afternoon/evening (p.m.) departures.
+Times listed in the schedule are departure times, unless otherwise noted.
 The schedule is presented as a sailing day which begins with the first printed sailing time for that day and progresses consecutively through the last printed sailing time even though the last sailing may be past midnight and technically on the following day.
 Please pay special attention to annotations next to a sailing time.
 You can view our schedule online or download a PDF of the printed schedule on our schedule page.

 Hard copies of the schedule are available at terminals, tollbooths and on board the vessels.
 We also mail copies to other transit agencies, tourism bureaus and local libraries.
 You can call our information staff or fill out our request form to have one mailed to your home or business.
 If you need 50 or more please contact Certified Folder in Seattle at 206-870-2470 for bulk mailings.

-Americans with Disabilities Act (ADA) Information: The WSF sailing schedule may be obtained in alternative forms by calling 206-515-3460, or one of the information numbers.
-Persons who are deaf or hard of hearing may access Washington State Telecommunications Relay Service by dialing 711 (WA) and asking to be connected to 206-515-3460.
+Americans with Disabilities Act Information: The WSF sailing schedule may be obtained in alternative forms by calling 206-515-3460, or one of the information numbers.
+Persons who are deaf or hard of hearing may access the Washington State Relay by dialing 711 (WA) and asking to be connected to 206-515-3460.

 Extra service may be provided for special event traffic on any of the routes.
 Please watch for notices on the vessels, at the terminals, or call one of the information numbers.